 But which platform is best for your company?
 And how should you go about choosing the right one?
-Let’s take a look at five of the best business process management software and the steps you should take in picking the BMP software that works for you.
+Let’s take a look at six of the best business process management software and the steps you should take in picking the BMP software that works for you.

 A relative newcomer to BPM software compared to a few of the legacy firms on our list, Monday.com has grown into a viable BPM platform in less than a decade.
 As a provider to over 100,000 organizations, including Hulu, eBay, BBC Studios, and Costco, the software represents a multi-faceted solution for any sized company in any industry.

 At the core of the service is a streamlined, “building block” system that improves real-time collaborations with robust share and mobile functions.
 The platform is also scalable and customizable.
 It allows users to work within an environment that best suits their team and goals.
 A list of the features include:

 - Fully customizable dashboard for projects and workflows

 - Well-curated and searchable knowledge base

 - Motivational tool